Keeping your school library up to date

 Expert help is available

-Don’t yet have the in-school book expertise to create your own book lists?
-Then why not talk to one of the specialist school book suppliers?
+Don’t yet have the in-school book expertise to create your own booklists?
+Why not talk to one of the specialist school book suppliers?
 From curated book packs of the latest fiction titles to bespoke book selection services to match your budget, they have a wealth of expertise and book knowledge that you can tap into.

-If the cost of buying in all these new books starts to feel a bit overwhelming, a cheaper option might be to borrow books from your local or neighbouring Schools Library Service.
+If the cost of buying in all these new books starts to feel a bit overwhelming, it might be worth investigating a subscription to your local or neighbouring Schools Library Service.
 Services vary from one SLS to another, but many loan reading for pleasure collections as well as the more traditional topic boxes.
-The SLS is another great source of help and advice when it comes to refreshing your library stock.
+The SLS is another great source of help and advice when it comes to refreshing your library stock and a subscription will ensure that you have new titles coming in regularly to tempt your young readers.

 The School Library Association provides training, advice and access to resources to support the running of school libraries.
-Your school can sign up to become a member, which will allow all staff members to use their services, but non-members can still access some of their online training courses and publications, such as this Get Everyone Reading guide from author Alec Williams, full of tips and ideas on promoting a reading for pleasure culture.
+Your school can sign up to become a member to access the full range of their services.
+However, even as a free member, you can still sign up to some of their online training courses and download a range of useful publications, such as this Get Everyone Reading guide from author Alec Williams, full of tips and ideas on promoting a reading for pleasure culture.

 Complete library revamp

 Sometimes a library may need more of a revamp than a simple injection of the latest award winners.
 Or perhaps you now have space to create a library for the first time?
-Again, the Schools Library Service and several of the specialist school book suppliers such as Peters, Norfolk Children’s Book Centre and Madeleine Lindley can help.
-They offer library consultancy services that will include weeding out titles that are no longer relevant, identifying gaps in provision and recommending new titles.
+Again, the Schools Library Service and several of the specialist school book suppliers such as Peters, Norfolk Children’s Book Centre, Madeleine Lindley and Best Books for Schools can help.
+They offer library consultancy services that include weeding out titles that are no longer relevant, identifying gaps in provision and recommending new titles.

 Books for free